AkaKuro4Ever/hikari-project/NOTES.md

 Things to Do:
 - HOW to GET ALERT: working???
 Or flash working???
-[] Validations for User
+- ASKING TOMORROW: How to have omniauth not upset has_secure_password [] Need to be able to update Users - need to validate on users being updated [] Validations for User
 [] Ability to Change password
 [] Validations for New Book